herochinese/cicd-example/spinnaker_4_eks/Spinnaker.md

 ```

->**Need to repeat above processes on different EKS cluster.**
+>**Need to repeat above processes(2) on different EKS cluster.**
 >
 > test, staging, production environments

-**#3** - Distributed installation on Kubernetes.
+**#3** - Choose environment: Distributed installation on Kubernetes.
 Distributed installations are for development orgs with large resource footprints, and for those who can’t afford downtime during Spinnaker updates.
+This is highly recommended for use in production.
 Spinnaker is deployed to a remote cloud, with each microservice deployed independently.
 Halyard creates a smaller, headless Spinnaker to update your Spinnaker and its microservices, ensuring zero-downtime updates.

->**Deploy Spinnaker inside the EKS cluster, which related to $ACCOUNT**
+>**Deploy Spinnaker into the EKS cluster, where $ACCOUNT was created and main console would be running on.**

 ```bash

 hal config deploy edit --type distributed --account-name $ACCOUNT

 ```

->**Need to repeat above processes on different EKS cluster.**
->
-> test, staging, production environments

 **#4** - Choose S3 a storage source means that Spinnaker will store all of its persistent data in a Bucket.